 Thirty-one percent of the aforementioned StackRox study said DevSecOps is responsible for who for operating a container security platform, up from 24% when the question was asked in 2018.
 Whether or not these platforms are just container orchestration platforms (e.g., Kubernetes) with security built-in, or a standalone product is up for debate.

 According to Snyk’s founder Guy Podjarny, DevSecOps describes 1) security for DevOps technologies (e.g., container orchestration, CI/CD) as well as applying adapting DevOps methodologies to better address application security.
 If someone on a DevOps team is focused on security, that person’s role is DevSecOps, and he or she can be considered a DevSecOps engineer.
 If a security professional’s primary responsibility is communicating with developers, then he or she may also be considered to be DevSecOps.
-Podjarny believes that most DevSecOps teams are actually application security teams with that are focused on the security of products and their development lifecycle.
+Podjarny believes that most DevSecOps teams are actually application security teams that are focused on the security of products and their development lifecycle.

 Security-first developer tools and DevSecOps will topics for future articles.
 Stay tuned.